zarab33/mastery-quiz/fixing_problems.md

 }
 ```

-This code might be hard to read right now, but if you squint you might be able to guess that the user seems to be inputting 10, 4, 2, 7, 5 and 1 and the program is supposed to `puts` a line of ten dashes, a line of 4 dashes...
+The example test code above might be hard to read right now, but if you squint you might be able to guess that the user seems to be inputting 10, 4, 2, 7, 5 and 1 and the program is supposed to `puts` a line of ten dashes, a line of 4 dashes...

 ### I can't understand the test failure error message